What is the Mission of the Softball Journey Web Site?

 My name is Greg Cruthers and I have been on the Softball Journey since 1998.
 I began the journey as a parent.
 Since then I have a been coach of youth recreational teams, the scorebook keeper for a travel team, head coach for a travel team, an assistant coach for a couple of travel teams, web master for many travel clubs and community softball program (youth recreational through varsity) and an assistant coach for the Swartz Creek varsity team.
 My business, Cruthers Enterprises, has even sponsored a couple of youth recreational teams.

-Two of my three daughter's played softball and my youngest is still on the journey.
+Two of my three daughter's played softball.
 Brooke helped coach the varsity team at Swartz Creek for a couple of years after graduating in 2009.
 She played in the youth recreational league, school and travel ball.
 Hayley followed in her big sister's footsteps, but continued on to Ball State University to play for the Cardinals after graduating high school in 2013.
 After 2 years she transferred to Valdosta State University and is now a member of the Blazers' softball team.
 That's a long story for another day ;-)

 Looking back I can assure you that I made every mistake in the book and certainly did not meet the parent's expectations.